Replace AWS Access Keys with Short-Lived Credentials

 ```

-Because Vouch marks both tags as [transitive](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_session-tags.html#id_session-tags_role-chaining), they automatically propagate through role chains.
-If a developer assumes a hub role via Vouch and then chains into a spoke role in another account, the spoke role's trust policy can still evaluate `aws:PrincipalTag/email` and `aws:PrincipalTag/domain` conditions.
+Because Vouch marks all tags as [transitive](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_session-tags.html#id_session-tags_role-chaining), they automatically propagate through role chains.
+If a developer assumes a hub role via Vouch and then chains into a spoke role in another account, the spoke role's trust policy can still evaluate `aws:PrincipalTag/vouch:Email` and `aws:PrincipalTag/vouch:Domain` conditions.

 ---